mff-uk/sparqless/docs/usage.md

 ## Run it

-Putting together the above code examples is enough to start a SPARQL2GraphQL instance, which will observe the configured SPARQL endpoint and convert it to a GraphQL one.
+Putting together the above code examples is enough to start a SPARQLess instance, which will observe the configured SPARQL endpoint and convert it to a GraphQL one.
-Alternatively, if you are running SPARQL2GraphQL from this repository, you can run `npm start`, which will run `src/main.ts`, which is an entrypoint meant for starting the server from withing this repository.
+Alternatively, if you are running SPARQLess from this repository, you can run `npm start`, which will run `src/main.ts`, which is an entrypoint meant for starting the server from withing this repository.
 In that case, edit your configuration there.